-6.14.1 The area encircles the north and west of Wyatt's terrace, and is therefore dominated by the adjacent terraces.
+6.14.1 The area encircles the north and west of Wyatt's terrace, and is therefore dominated by the adjacent terraces (Plates 22a and b).
 On the outer park boundary the garden is enclosed by walls, hedges and evergreen planting.
 The main elements of the space are the walls, paths, and the ornamental planting which was partly planned by the horticulturist, the Hon.
 Vicary Gibbs, who visited in 1906 and after whom the garden was named.